 – Termite damage – both active and inactive

 – Modifications to structural members or signs or previous repairs in the crawl space

 – Damage to a joist, girder, band, rim joist, sill, sill plate, or pier.

-Lastly, when some one comes out for your closing repairs make sure that contractor has the proper licensing for the job they are doing.
-For work on a foundation or structure your contractor will need to have a residential home builders license.
+Lastly, when someone comes out for your closing repairs, ensure that the contractor has the proper licensing for their job.
+For work on a foundation or structure, your contractor must have a residential home builders license.

-You can search the license number your contractor should provide to you at www.llc.sc.gov.
-This is to make sure that it is current and there is a bond on file.
-Its also a good idea to make sure they are insured (with the right insurance to cover their scope of work).
-Major issues can happen while working on your house.
+You can search the license number your contractor should provide at www.llc.sc.gov.
+Make sure it is current, and a bond is on file.
+It’s also a good idea to ensure they are insured (with the proper insurance to cover their scope of work).
+Significant issues can happen while working on your house.
 The homeowner should not get stuck with the bill.

 If you do not have a home inspection report, Click Here for Our Recommended Licensed Home Inspector.

 If you already have a home inspection report, you can Click Here to contact us or forward it to ReviewMyHomeInspection@gmail.com.
 Make sure to add your contact info, and we will get back to you within 24hrs.